GlobalArrays/ga/python/docs/scipy_11/papers/jeff_daily/gain.rst

 importantly to efficiently accomplish those goals.
 Performance Python [Ram08]_ “perfpy” was conceived to demonstrate the ways Python can be used for high performance computing.
-It evaluates NumPy and the relative performance of various Python extensions to NumPy including SciPy’s weave (blitz and inline) [Tru08]_, Pyrex [Ewi08]_, and f2py [Pet05]_.
+It evaluates NumPy and the relative performance of various Python extensions to NumPy.
 It represents an important benchmark by which any additional high performance numerical Python module should be measured.
 The original program ``laplace.py`` was modified by

 .. code-block:: python